willmillar/willmillar.github.io/_posts/2014-05-22-building-the-site.md

 ## Getting started was the hardest part

 The biggest challenge in the process was getting the plane off the ground!
 I had whipped up some designs in OmniGraffle for a new site late one night.
 They sat on my desktop for a couple weeks while I looked into WYSIWYG-style CMSs like SquareSpace, new blogging engines like [Ghost](https://ghost.org/), and traditional CMS systems like Wordpress.
-Eventually, I decided on Jekyll for three reasons:
+Eventually, I decided on Jekyll:

 1. **Jekyll made me get my hands dirty with code.** Given my hangups with the traditional design process of developing detailed mockups, I figured I should try a project where I design in code to see if the grass is really greener.
 It's time to eat my own dogfood, right?

 - **Working in code gives a designer superpowers.** Every layer of abstraction is a layer of control that you give up as a designer.
 This is not to say that high-level design tools make poor designs, but they should be considered as limited.
 Conducting the ebb and flow of a live site is a much different skill than making a polished static mockup.
 My experience has found code skills to be more relevant and reusable for a web designer than being really good at Photoshop.

-- **It looks like Jekyll is hear to stay** (at least for a while).
+- **It looks like Jekyll is here to stay** (at least for a while).
 [GitHub Pages](https://pages.github.com/) uses Jekyll, and there is a very active community.

 ## Inspiration & references